blakekrammes/chopin-quiz/README.md

 # Chopin Quiz
-## A quiz app based on the life of Frédéric Chopin, the Polish composer and pianist
+## A quiz based on the life of Frédéric Chopin, the Polish composer and pianist

 ### Link to live site: https://blakesters.github.io/chopin-quiz/